atnu-ies/digital-editing-2020/README.md

 Please remember that we are not affiliated, nor have any deal, with any of these hotels — feel free to choose your own.
 Anything near the city centre will be a good choice for attending the workshop.

 ## Food/Catering
-Although we had originally intended for this training event to be catered, the popularity of it means we can no longer do so.
 We will provide morning and afternoon coffee/tea breaks.
 Our venue map also includes a list of on-campus or nearby eating establishments, however we are very close to the city centre and so there are a wide range of possibilities available.

 ## Library visit
 On [Wednesday 1 April 2019?] we will have a slightly shorter afternoon coffee/tea break and proceed to Newcastle University’s Philip Robinson Library, to see a number of special collections material and hear about some of their digital editing projects.